thomas-lamiaux/rocq-prover.org/data/tutorials/guides/1_00_install_Rocq.md

 $ opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
 ```

-To install Rocq, simply run the following commands.
+To install the Rocq Prover, simply run the following commands.
 It will pin the Rocq package to version 9.0+rc1 and install it.
 Note that installing Rocq using opam will build it from sources,
 which will take several minutes to complete: